Medha Patkar: Ghar Bachao Ghar Banao Andolan

 It is a struggle for housing rights in Mumbai, started in 2005, and continues to fight for the rights of slum-dwellers and those created by the builders in various rehabilitation and re-development projects.
 It all began when the government of Maharashtra demolished 75,000 houses of the poor in 2005, against its promises before the election.
 Strong people's movement was founded by Medha Patkar and others when she gave the slogan in a large public meeting at Azaad Maidaan Mumbai.
 It was through mass action that the communities were rebuilt on the same sites and continued to assert and attain their right to shelter water, electricity, sanitation, and livelihood.
 As members of working-class GBGBA respect the slum-dwellers for contribution to the life of the city and involve them inequitable and inclusive planning for urban development.

 National Alliance of People's Movements

 The National Alliance of People's Movements (NAPM) is an alliance of people's movements in India, with the stated aim of working on a range of issues related to socio-economic justice, political justice, and equity.
 Medha Patkar founded the National Alliance of People's Movements with the objective of "facilitating unity and providing strength to peoples' movements in India, fighting against oppression, further questioning the current development model to work towards a just alternative".
 She is the national convener of the NAPM.
-British human rights activist William Gomes wrote to Prime Minister Narendra Damodardas Modi condemning malicious FIR against Medha Patkar.